gelbander/retain24wrapper/README.md

 Wrapper for the Retain 24 web services.
 Currently only support get providers and issue a valueable.

 ## Installation
-The wrapper need a certificate and a path.
+The wrapper need a certificate and a url.

     $ python setup.py